 Yes!
-Life happens, and that April 18th deadline can sneak up on you.
+Life happens, and that mid-April deadline can sneak up on you.
 If you know you won’t be able to file on time, be sure to file an extension with Form 4868.
 This request gives you six more months to file, meaning you don’t need to get your tax return into the government agency until mid-October.